Subscribe to updates

 Feedback from Recent Pensions Committee Meetings

-The Board was scheduled to receive feedback from the Pensions Committee meeting held on 17 March 2026, as detailed in a report prepared by Tara Haroon, Pensions Manager.
-This report aimed to assure the Board of the Fund's adherence to governance and administration standards.
+The Board was scheduled to receive feedback from the Pensions Committee meeting held on 17 March 2026.
+This report provided a summary of key discussions and decisions made by the Pensions Committee, focusing on the fund's adherence to governance and administration standards.

 Attendees